Mohanavadivel-git/caasworkshop/lesson3.5.md

 Looking at the yaml file above, we see our previous `volumes` and `volumeMounts` definitions that we used to create our persistent volume claim.
 We will now create two new `volumes` - `config-volume` and `properties-volume`, which will hold our logback.xml and application-prod.properties files respectively.
 The sections marked with the "#<---New line" comment are for you to add, giving you some exposure to writing and properly formatting yaml files.

-6. Now, we need to repeat our previous steps in building our Docker image and pushing our image to a registry.
-We will push the image to the local docker dameon this time.
-Ensure your VM is up and that you are SSH'd into the VM.
+6. Now, we need to repeat our previous steps in building our Docker image and push/pull the image from the registry.
+If you used the local docker registry to push your image, you will need to push it to your local registry again.
+If you pushed to Quay last time, follow the instructions that follow to change your image.

 ```bash
 [vagrant@m1 ~]$ /home/vagrant/containers/springboot/image/build.sh